-As we get older we realize that we cannot control everything.
+As we embrace getting older we realize that we cannot control everything.
 My older friends with children said they became instantly calmer once they had babies.
 It wasn’t worth sweating the small stuff when they hadn’t had time to shower in a week and their left boob was on sentry duty.
 I don’t have children, but I have now had enough life experiences (aka dated enough men with children) to know that the only thing predictable is unpredictability.

 Yet, even though we know things change, we aging 30 somethings also know some things do stay the same.
 Once I hit 35 I was able to retire FOMO (Fear of Missing Out) while embracing DOSI (Desire Of Staying In).
 Many of us have spent our 20’s and 30s exhausting socialite parties and half of the city’s eligible dating pool.
 Unlike people that are young and eager, we know there’s really nothing to miss out on.
 We can FINALLY enjoy Netflix on a Friday night without feeling guilty.